 Professor Hood says that even though children, 'Know these objects are not alive … they believe in them as if they are' and when given the option of an identical-looking object, the majority of children prefer to keep their original item.
 It is familiar to them, it smells like them and it has that unique essence no look-alike can mimic.

-Overall, transitional objects make children feel good and help them manage new experiences:
+Overall, transitional objects make children feel good and help them manage new experiences.
+Comfort objects:

-- Comfort objects help youngsters relax and get to sleep
+- Help children relax and get to sleep

-- They are companions that children can talk to, sleep alongside and share experiences with
+- Are companions that children can talk to, sleep alongside, and share experiences

-- They provide reassurance when children are separated from their parents, e.g. at bedtime or child care
+- Provide reassurance when children are separated from their parents, e.g. at bedtime or childcare

-- They provide comfort when children are frightened or upset, e.g. in the middle of the night
+- Provide comfort when children are frightened or upset

-- They help children feel secure in unfamiliar environments, i.e. by providing a link between a new situation and the comfort of home
+- Help children feel secure in unfamiliar environments by providing a link between a new situation and the comfort of home

-Many, but not all, youngsters have comfort objects.
-The Guardian says, 'Studies have shown that up to 70 per cent of young children develop strong attachments to objects such as toys or blankets.'
-However, it's interesting to note that, 'The phenomenon tends to be confined to the western world, where children usually sleep apart from their parents at an early age.'
+Many, but not all, children have comfort objects.
+The Guardian says, 'Studies have shown that up to 70 percent of young children develop strong attachments to objects such as toys or blankets.'
+However, it's interesting to note that, 'The phenomenon tends to be confined to the Western world, where children usually sleep apart from their parents at an early age.'

-When should children give up their comfort toy?
+When should children give up their comfort toys?